adrianth/culteve/en/music/raluca-bojor.md

         </div>
         <div class="col-sm-5">
             <p style="text-align: justify">
-            Raluca Bojor was born and raised in Brașov, Romania at the foot of the Carpathian mountains.
-Ever since she was a little girl she played the piano day and night, exploring the endless possibilities of music making.
-She attended "Liceul de Muzică Tudor Ciortea" of Brașov for twelve years, where she studied music at a professional level.
-After finishing high school, Raluca moved to the United States in order to pursue a Bachelor of Music degree at the Wheaton College Conservatory.
-She studies piano with Dr. Karin Edwards.
-Ten years later, Raluca is an active teacher, performer, composer, and arranger.
-She teaches music at the Wheaton Yamaha Music School.
-In addition, Raluca publishes her own music on YouTube, on Musicnotes, and has three piano books in circulation in Romania through Mirabel Music publishing house.
-She and her husband live in Aurora, IL.
+           Raluca Bojor's background is truly impressive.
+She was born and raised in Brașov, Romania, at the base of the beautiful Carpathian Mountains.
+From a young age, she had a deep passion for playing the piano, and would often spend hours exploring the limitless possibilities of music-making.
+Raluca attended the "Liceul de Muzică Tudor Ciortea" of Brașov for twelve years, where she studied music at a professional level.
+After completing high school, Raluca relocated to the United States to pursue a Bachelor of Music degree at the Wheaton College Conservatory, where she studied under the guidance of Dr. Karin Edwards.

+Ten years later, Raluca is actively involved in music education, performance, composition, and arrangement.
+She teaches music at the Wheaton Yamaha Music School, where she imparts her vast knowledge and experience to aspiring musicians.
+Additionally, Raluca has published her own music on various platforms such as YouTube and Musicnotes.
+Her musical works have also gained recognition in Romania, where she has three piano books in circulation through Mirabel Music publishing house.

+Raluca's achievements are a testament to her talent, hard work, and determination.
+She and her husband currently reside in Aurora, IL, where she continues to pursue her passion for music and make a positive impact in the community.

              </p>
         </div>
     </div>